jcu-eresearch/matrix-helpers/designs.md

 This all sums up to a very ambiguous answer of "it depends", because your condition needs to match the functionality available.
 Sadly, access to just write in PHP is not allowed, which makes life quite difficult.

+## Paint layouts

+Paint Layouts are templates for assets to control how an asset is displayed in the overall rendered page.